 - For Roland and Duy's wedding, in a Waldviertel castle, Eugene mixed up music from the 2 boys' backgrounds (Roli is Viennese, and Duy Vietnamese).
 This was Euge's first gay wedding as dj, and definitely his most spectacular.

-- To mark Brexit Night (Fri 31 January 2020), Eugene played the best of Brit music - from The xx to Radiohead, Led Zeppelin to The Streets, in a pub next to Hundertwasserhaus, to recognise this sad day of UK disengagement from 47 years of EU integration.
+- To mark Brexit Night (Fri 31 January 2020), Eugene played the best of Brit music - from The xx to Radiohead, Led Zeppelin to The Streets and Kate Bush, in a pub next to Hundertwasserhaus, to recognise this sad day of UK disengagement from 47 years of EU integration.
 Every time somebody started to dance, Eugene asked them to sit down, since this was no kind of celebration.
 The event was reported on by ZiB2, APA, Oe1 Leporello, Radio Orange, Puls4, FM4 morningshow, MeinBezirk, etc.

-- Andre Heller's ACT.NOW conference wanted a spectacular event to show how to overcome divisions and the new populist hate-speak online, and so Eugene chose songs from cities all along the refugee route of 2015, from Karachi to Stockholm, and every single person danced there.
+- ACT.NOW conference wanted a spectacular event to show how to overcome divisions and the new populist hate-speak online, and so Eugene chose songs from cities all along the refugee route of 2015, from Karachi to Stockholm, and every single person danced there.

-- Nightlife is under enormous pressure in 2020, not just from Corona and changing lifestyles of young people (see the notes to our Midnight Tour for more details on the new night-time economy), but also because residents complain much more now about noisy clubs nearby.
+- Nightlife is under enormous pressure in 2021, not just from Corona and changing lifestyles of young people (see the notes to our Midnight Tour for more details on the new night-time economy), but also because residents complain much more now about noisy clubs nearby.
 So there is no better solution than a silent disco in public space.
 Silent Discos - organised in Wien by Oliver Hangl of Guerilla Walks fame (the boy is a legend!) - work through 200 headphones, with a choice of two different DJs on 2 channels.
-Eugene was invited to play on the spectacular Wientalterrasse and also on Meidlinger Markt and the Blumenwohnstrasse Markgraf-Rüdiger-Strasse.
+Eugene was invited to play on the spectacular Wientalterrasse (1050) and also on Meidlinger Markt and the Blumenwohnstrasse Markgraf-Rüdiger-Strasse (1150).
 At a time of reduced work for DJs, with all clubs closed for Corona, Eugene was honoured to be one of those selected to play and get paid at these free events.
 And there is a certain theatre in having competition to see see which DJ is more popular (you can tell from the dancing who is listening to which DJ).
 It always seems be a hot night for these silent discos.
 A silent disco is somehow a very Vienna concept.
 The dancers look crazy to passersby, but we just don't care.

 Trying something new every time - that’s why it’s called dj storytelling.
-So what is that? it’s a flexible concept which means the music is not in the background, but something people can talk about all night, including ideas and diversity, but always involving the crucial element: funky beats to jump around to.
+So what is that?
+It’s a flexible concept which means the music is not in the background, but something people can talk about all night, including ideas and diversity, but always involving the crucial element: funky beats to jump around to.
 Cinematic colours and booty-shaking slammers.
 And to reflect more worldwide sounds, which keep people thinking and exploring and surprised.

 Upcoming parties with dj Eugene in Spring/Summer 2020: